kanggunh/League-Of-Legends-Roles/README.md

 For our evaluation, we will choose accuracy since the number of roles are equal to one another like mentioned previously.
 Computing the accuracy in each group, we get that 'monster-killer' gets an accuracy of 99.87% and 'non-monster-killer' get accuracy of 68.47%.

-We then performed a permutation test to see if the difference in accuracy is significant.
+We then performed a permutation test to see if the difference in accuracy was significant.
 - Null Hypothesis: The classifier's accuracy is the same for both monster-killer and non-monster-killer, and any differences are due to chance.
 - Alternative Hypothesis: The classifier's accuracy is higher for players who are monster-killer.
 - Test statistic: Difference in accuracy (monster-killer minus non-monster-killer)